Welcome to today's edition of the Rush 24-7 podcast.

 And some people I know think the Republicans don't even want the responsibility of governing or leading.

-They've gotten so accustomed to just being in second place and reacting to things that now the full it could be any number of things here.
+They've gotten so accustomed to just being in second place and reacting to things that now the full, it could be any number of things here.

 But I'll tell you what else is happening here, too.

-As he laid some of this out with the governors in his speech today, and as he's released little titillating, tantalizing details of the big speech tomorrow.
+As he laid some of this out with the governors in his speech today, and as he's released little titillating, tantalizing details of the big speech tomorrow, it is very clear to me that Donald Trump is doing exactly what I, well, suggested, what I hoped, and that's focusing on the domestic agenda.

-The great people of this country, they're not all caught up in the things the media's called.
+Because I'll tell you something, folks, the great people of this country, they're not all caught up in the things the media is caught.

 They don't care about how this stuff works in Washington, except to the extent of learning why nothing happens.